The short version:

 The short story "Bears Discover Fire" (published in Asimov's) swept almost every honor in the SF field in 1990-91, including the Asimov's and Locus readers' awards, both the Nebula and Hugo awards and the Theodore Sturgeon short fiction award.
 In 1993 Bisson was given the Phoenix Award (DeepSouthCon) for his work as a Southern SF writer.
 In 1998 he was awarded a Fellowship in Screenwriting and Playwriting by the New York Foundation for the Arts.
 In 1999 he was inducted into the Owensboro, Kentucky HALL OF FAME.
 In 2000 "macs" won another short-story Nebula.
 “They’re Made out of Meat,” a 2001 Nebula nominee, is an internet favorite.

 In 2006 Stephen O'Regan's film of "They're Made out of Meat" won the Grand Prize at the SF Short Film Festival in Seattle.
-"Necronauts" is currently in development by Brian Yuzna of "Re-Animator" fame.
+"Necronauts" is currently under option to Blumhouse Productions.
 Bisson's screenplay of ROBESON was written for Four Stars of Hollywood and Auckland.
 Several of Bisson's stories have been produced onstage in New York, most notably by Donna Gentry at the West Bank on 42nd St. "Bears Discover Fire" was adapted by Ed Smith for Georgetown College's Kentucky Onstage series in 2002.
 Some of Bisson's stories are on the internet as radio plays, featured on The SciFi Channel's "Seeing Ear Theater."
 TB's works for Seeing Ear also include "Orson the Alien," the 60th anniversary commemoration of "The War of the Worlds" which was broadcast live from the Museum of Television and Radio at Rockefeller Center in 1998.

 Terry Bisson has written novelizations of many films, including William Gibson's JOHNNY MNEMONIC; VIRTUOSITY; THE FIFTH ELEMENT by Luc Besson; ALIEN RESURRECTION; Dreamworks' GALAXY QUEST; and THE SIXTH DAY.
 As "Brad Quentin," he wrote three JONNY QUEST novels (Demon of the Deep, Peril in the Peaks, and Attack of the Evil Cyber-God) for HarperPrism.
 As "T.B.
 Calhoun" he wrote the first six of NASCAR's Pole Position Adventures for kids, three of them with driver/author Ned Webb.
 As himself he wrote TRADIN' PAINT: Stock Car Rookies and Royalty for Scholastic (Fall, 2001).
 With award-winning YA author Stephanie Spinner, Bisson wrote BE FIRST IN THE UNIVERSE and EXPIRATION DATE: NEVER! for Dell.
 He has written two YA novels for Lucasfilm.
 The first, BOBA FETT: The Fight to Survive, was published by Scholastic in April 2002.
 BOBA FETT: Crossfire followed soon after.

-In the late 60's, after scripting several tales for CREEPY and EERIE with writing partner Clark Dimond, Bisson was Editor of the short-lived WEB OF HORROR,publishing the early works of such luminaries as Ralph Reese, Berni Wrightson, Mike Kaluta and Dennis O'Neill.
-Since then he has adapted the works of William Gibson, Greg Bear, Jane Austen, Joel Rosenberg, William Shakespeare, Roger Zelazny and Anne McCaffrey for comics.
+In the late 60's, after scripting several tales for CREEPY and EERIE with writing partner Clark Dimond, Bisson was Editor of the short-lived WEB OF HORROR, publishing the early works of such luminaries as Ralph Reese, Berni Wrightson, Mike Kaluta and Dennis O'Neill.
+(A book on Web of Horror, edited by Dana Andra, is in the works for Black Horse.)
+Bisson has also adapted the works of William Gibson, Greg Bear, Jane Austen, Joel Rosenberg, William Shakespeare, Roger Zelazny and Anne McCaffrey for comics.
 This work includes the six-part graphic novel adaptation of Roger Zelazny's first two Amber novels, for DC; and PRIDE AND PREJUDICE, EMMA and HENRY V for Classics Illustrated (never, alas, published).

 Bisson created THE NO-FRILLS BOOKS in 1981 and co-authored CAR TALK WITH CLICK AND CLACK, THE TAPPET BROTHERS (Dell, 1991) with National Public Radio's call-in mechanics, Tom and Ray Magliozzi.
 He co-authored a western Kentucky memoir, A GREEN RIVER GIRLHOOD, with his aunt Elizabeth Ballantine Johnson in 1992.
 He completed SAINT LEIBOWITZ AND THE WILD HORSE WOMAN, the long-awaited posthumous sequel to A CANTICLE FOR LEIBOWITZ, for the estate of WALTER M. MILLER, JR. (Bantam, October 1997.)